Rekindle Your Holiday Spirit

 • Never climb on or around waterfalls.
 Deaths occur every year from visitors trying to climb cliffs at many of our waterfalls.

 • Never jump off waterfalls or dive into plunge pools since rocks and logs can be hidden beneath the surface of the water.
-And currents that can drag and keep you underwater.
+And there may be currents that can drag and keep you underwater.

 • Never play in the stream or river above a waterfall.
 Rocks can be slippery and currents could take you on a deadly trip over the falls.